sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 ### Anniversary gift budget

-Anniversary gifts should not exceed the following amounts per teammate and per year:
+Anniversary gifts will be coming from the individual's _team budget_ and should not exceed the following amounts per teammate and per year:

 - Year 1: $50 USD
 - Year 2: $75 USD